William John Peters

-William John Peters (February 5, 1863 — July 10, 1942) was an American explorer and scientist who worked extensively in the Arctic and tropics.
+William John Peters (February 5, 1863 – July 10, 1942) was an American explorer and scientist who worked extensively in the Arctic and tropics.
 His significant contributions the study of geomagnetism at sea in the early 1900s helped lay the foundation for the current scientific understanding of Earth's magnetism.

 Early life

 Born in Oakland, California, in 1863, Peters was son of William Bonaventure Peters and Margaret Major.
 He took courses in botany and chemistry at the University of California, Berkeley.
 Before obtaining his degree, he was recruited to conduct boundary surveys in some western states with his uncles, the Major brothers.
-From 1884—1898, Peters worked as a topographer for the United States Geological Survey, primarily in the western states, including California, the Dakotas, Iowa, Kansas, and Nebraska.
+From 1884 to 1898, Peters worked as a topographer for the United States Geological Survey, primarily in the western states, including California, the Dakotas, Iowa, Kansas, and Nebraska.

 Arctic exploration

-From 1898—1902, Peters continued his work for the United States Geological Survey, mostly in Alaska, where he worked with Alfred Brooks exploring the White and Tanana River basins (Brooks 1900, Brown 1984).
+From 1898 to 1902, Peters continued his work for the United States Geological Survey, mostly in Alaska, where he worked with Alfred Brooks exploring the White and Tanana River basins (Brooks 1900, Brown 1984).
 They traveled by foot and dog teams more than 1,600 mi across difficult terrain and harsh climate.
 Numerous topographic features in Alaska were named after William Peters, including Peters Basin, Peters Dome, Peters Glacier, and Peters Pass north-northwest of Denali Peak and Lake Peters and Peters Glacier in the Brooks Range.

 In 1901, the Schrader-Peters expedition explored the John River, the Anaktuvuk River, and then continued onwards to Point Barrow.

-Peters was the National Geographic Society's representative, Chief of the Science Staff, and Second in Command to Anthony Fiala on the Ziegler Arctic Expedition (1903—1905).
+Peters was the National Geographic Society's representative, Chief of the Science Staff, and Second in Command to Anthony Fiala on the Ziegler Arctic Expedition (1903–1905).
 The main goal of the expedition was to reach the North Pole or farther than the record of 86 degrees, 34 minutes, north, set by Umberto Cagni, Captain of the Italian expedition led by Prince Luigi Amedeo, Duke of Abruzzi (Fiala 1906).
 Due to extraordinarily challenging ice conditions in both 1904 and 1905, the expedition could not progress much north of their home base, Franz Josef Land, north of Russia.
 However, the scientific information Peters and his staff collected, including geomagnetic, aurora, astronomical, tide, and weather observations (Ziegler Polar Expedition 1907), contributed significantly to our knowledge of Arctic science.